 Changing DNS on Chrome

-Google Chrome doesn’t have a built-in option to change DNS settings.
+Google Chrome doesn’t have a built-in option to change the DNS settings.
 But you can use a Chrome extension like SwitchyOmega to manage your Proxy and DNS settings.
 After installing one of these extensions, you can add your desired Proxy or DNS server to its settings.

 Changing DNS on Routers

-- Open your router’s configuration page.
-You can do this by typing your router’s IP address into your browser.
-Common addresses are 192.168.1.1 or 192.168.0.1.
+- Open your router’s configuration page by typing your router’s IP address into your browser.
+Common ones are 192.168.1.1 or 192.168.0.1.

 Recommended resource: Understanding How a Website is Blocked in Windows 11

-Best DNS Servers for Unblocking Everything
+Best DNS servers for unblocking everything

-- Google DNS: A free, high-speed DNS service that provides reliable unblocking.
+- Google DNS: This is a free, fast DNS service that’s good at unblocking.
 The DNS addresses are 8.8.8.8 and 8.8.4.4 for IPv4, and 2001:4860:4860::8888 and 2001:4860:4860::8844 for IPv6.

-- OpenDNS: A DNS service that provides additional features like phishing protection and content filtering.
+- OpenDNS: Besides unblocking, this DNS service throws in extra features like phishing protection and content filtering.
 The DNS addresses are 208.67.222.222 and 208.67.220.220.

-- Cloudflare DNS: Known for its privacy-focused approach and fast speeds.
+- Cloudflare DNS: It’s known for caring about your privacy and being speedy.
 The DNS addresses are 1.1.1.1 and 1.0.0.1 for IPv4, and 2606:4700:4700::1111 and 2606:4700:4700::1001 for IPv6.